Vision problems often cause behavior changes

 Maybe they’re mixing up medications or canned foods that have similar labels.
 Or, they might be tripping over things that are right in front of them.

 We explain the 4 most common eye diseases that cause blindness in seniors and show how they affect vision.

-Being aware of how your older adult’s vision might be affected helps you identify early warning signs and get them proper treatment.
+Being aware of how your older adult’s vision might be affected helps you identify warning signs and increase the chances that early treatment will help.

 Early detection and treatment prevents blindness

-Getting regular eye exams is the key to keeping aging eyes healthy.
+Getting regular comprehensive eye exams is the key to keeping aging eyes healthy.